 Selecting which products to benchmark vs. competitors

-Not all SKUs are created equal.
+Not all SKUs are equal.

-There are some products that perform significantly better than others within certain periods of time, or there are certain product groups that account for a large portion of a company’s revenue.
+There are some products that perform significantly better than others within certain periods of time.
+Or there are certain product groups that account for a large portion of a company’s revenue.

 The most important factor affecting the competitiveness of a particular product is the demand for it in the market.